 Home Infusion Providers

 For approximately 20 years, Frier Levitt has represented home infusion providers in a variety of matters ranging from corporate transactions and regulatory compliance reviews to pharmacy benefit manager (“PBM”) audits and investigations.
-Frier Levitt also has several clinician attorneys who are able to understand firsthand some of the clinical issues that surround home infusion and related legal issues.
+Frier Levitt also has several clinician attorneys who understand firsthand the clinical issues that surround home infusion and related legal issues.
 Frier Levitt is equipped with comprehensive knowledge of the home infusion therapy space and understands the complexities associated with the home infusion process, which typically requires coordination among multiple entities, including patients, physicians, hospital discharge planners, health plans, home infusion pharmacies, and, if applicable, home health agencies.
 Home infusion therapy allows for patients to receive medical services in the comfort of their own home rather than in a hospital or skilled nursing facility, which are costlier and less convenient alternative.
 Further, home infusion therapy, if the service is structured correctly, improves compliance, lowers costs to payors and patients alike, and also improves patient safety and adherence.
 Frier Levitt has and continues to provide several legal services to home infusion providers as detailed below.

 How Frier Levitt Help Home Infusion Providers